PopnPrimp/popgym/_posts/2018-08-12-bluestockings.md

 Open to all ages!
 We'll be moving around, so participants should wear clothing in which they are comfortable stretching and sweating.

-POP Gym is a new project, working towards opening a physical space in Brooklyn that offers free self-defense, fitness, and skill share classes 7 days a week.
+POP Gym is a new project, working towards providing free self-defense, fitness, and skill share classes all around NYC.
 As we continue planning, we invite you to come by any of our events this summer!
-Our workshops have been described as, "fun", "holistic" and "empowering", and for any questions, comments, or inquiries for future workshops for you or your organizations, email us at info@popgym.org•
+Our workshops have been described as, "fun", "holistic" and "empowering", and for any questions, comments, or inquiries for future workshops for you or your organizations, email us at info@popgym.org

 For more info, check out the event page: [Pop Gym at Bluestockings](https://www.facebook.com/events/672566453102493/)

+Bluestockings is a first-floor location.
+While the bathroom is not ADA accessible, there are cafes nearby (Starbucks) with wheelchair accesible bathrooms.
+The store is a few blocks away from the Essex J/M or the 2nd Ave F Train